-This graph shows the affective dimension, meaning that you connect emotionally with this aspect.
-We don't have data to report if or how these feelings relate to your understanding and behaviors.
+This graph shows the two dimensions of affective and behavioral, meaning that you have an emotional connection with this aspect, and you also act upon it.
+We don't have enough data to report whether or how your knowledge and understanding is related to or might support this aspect.